dkelly255/PP4-Fantasy-Football-Centre/README.md

 # Django Blog
-Django Blog is a Django-based web application that will allow users to browse, read, and comment on articles covering the Django Web Development framework:
+Django Blog is a Python & Django based web application that will allow users to browse, read, and comment on articles which cover many aspects and perspectives on the Django Web Development framework:

 ![Title](readme/home.png)